 In our second exercise, we study how large these unanticipated shocks would have to be to generate economically significant bias in our results.
 We parameterize the simulation to match the regression output from our baseline exercise, which is discussed in Section IV.B.
 We select the variance of individual shocks, the variance of cluster shocks as well as values of σ , κ and γ in order to match the point estimates and standard errors on the coefficients on own and cluster shares, the average markup, the estimated value of κ and the adjusted R^2 (when averaged across all simulations) to their counterparts in the Chinese analysis.
 We find that magnitudes of these shocks are not large enough to substantially bias our estimates of κ .
-In our parameterized simulation, the true value of κ is 0.32 while the estimated value is 0.26.
+In our parameterized simulation, the true value of κ is 0.29 while the estimated value is 0.28.
 In general, the quantitative importance of these depend on the magnitude of shocks relative to predictable variation in the data.
-Hence, large bias in estimates of κ would require a substantially lower adjusted R^2 than we observe in the data.
+Hence, large biases in estimates of κ would require extremely low R^2 , substantially less than even the small R^2 levels we observe in the data.

 In our third exercise, we simulate a non-CES demand system.
-Applying the form of non-CES demand given in equation (27), we find that, as the CESdeviating parameter, \bar{p} , moves away from zero, our estimated coefficient on firms' own shares can be biased.
+Applying the form of non-CES demand given in equation (29), we find that, as the CES-deviating parameter, \bar{p} , moves away from zero, our estimated coefficient on firms'

+own shares can be biased.
 In the case of $\bar{p} > 0$ (implying a decreasing elasticity, as in linear demand, for example), the estimate would be upward biased, since a firm's markups would increase with its output (and firm's market share) simply from the decreasing elasticity.
 The converse is true for $\bar{p} < 0$.
 Nevertheless, the coefficient estimate on the cluster shares are unbiased.
-This is important because, if we wished to test for the presence of collusion, our model implies that we should test if the coefficient on the cluster share is positive.
-Thus, the fact that our coefficient on cluster share is unbiased with non-CES demand implies that our test for the presence of collusion is unaffected by non-CES demand.
+This is important because, if we wished to screen for the presence of collusion, our model implies that we should test if the coefficient on the cluster share is positive.
+Thus, the fact that our coefficient on cluster share is unbiased with non-CES demand implies that our screen for the presence of collusion is unaffected by non-CES demand.
 However, the fact that the coefficient on firms' own shares is biased implies that our estimate of the magnitude of collusion, $\hat{\kappa}$, is biased when demand is non-CES, and the direction of bias depends on the direction of the deviation from CES demand.